1986 William B. Travis Silver Round

 William B. Travis (1809–1836) was a lawyer and officer in the Texian Army who commanded Texian forces at the Battle of the Alamo.
 He is best known for his “Victory or Death” letter written during the siege, which became one of the most recognized documents of the Texas Revolution.
 Travis was killed when Mexican forces overran the Alamo in March 1836.

-Attribution Notes Attributed to Lone Star Mint (LSM) based on mint mark and confirmed Plano operations.
+Attributed to Lone Star Mint (LSM) based on mint mark and confirmed Plano operations.
 Die work is consistent across the series and not shared with other contemporary Sesquicentennial issues.
-Represents an independent mint program operating alongside larger distributors like Colonial Coins.